.

 CJ Crossett ’14

-As Assistant Dean of Student Affairs, how would you define your role within the department?
+As Associate Dean of Student Life, how would you define your role within the department?

 CJ Crossett